|Years||1985 World Rowing Junior Championships (4+ cox, 5th)|

 In 1999 there weren’t quite enough uninjured lightweight women of the right standard to form a quad.
 Sarah raced in a lightweight double with Jo Nitsch as GB 2 at the first World Cup regatta, where they finished 11th, but that was the end of her appearances in GB colours that season.
 Nevertheless, she says, she had a great year, coxing a GB eight at Henley Royal Regatta and then competing at the Commonwealth Regatta.

 The first of these was not planned at all.
 An invitation event for women’s eights had been added to the Henley programme in 1998, when it was won by a US squad crew.
 Not surprisingly, there was a desire to see a British crew win.
 In 1999, the top GB women’s openweight boats were the double, pair and quad, while the eight was considered a lesser crew, so Chief Coach Mike Spracklen decided to enter another eight made up of the small boats crews.
-Sarah remembers, “There was some discussion about the plan in the changing room one day when we were all training at Longridge and I jokingly said, ‘Well, I could cox that,’ and I didn’t think anyone paid any attention at the time but the next day I was told that was what I was doing.
+Sarah remembers, “There was some discussion about the plan in the changing room one day when we were all training at Longridge, and the fact that they’d need to find a cox and I jokingly said, ‘Well, I can cox,’ and I didn’t think anyone paid any attention at the time but the next day I was told that was what I was doing.
 It was a practical solution because I could cox, I was light enough, and I was there and knew the system.”

 The crew won both their heat against the Polish national squad and their final against the main GB eight by over four lengths, which proved demoralising for already-struggling British boat which wasn’t subsequently selected to go to the World Championships that year.
 “I was aware that it was hugely controversial,” Sarah reflects, “But it would have happened anyway with or without me, and I really enjoyed coxing it.”